neozenith/python-onboarding-guide/README.md

 Mini blog to myself about the technical steps to get a python development environment setup.

+Below are sections with links to sub-blogs where I am collecting and curating content.

 ## Python Environment

 - [`PyEnv`](guides/PYENV.md)